Don’t miss these important deadlines!

 Registering and dropping courses

-The last day to register or make section changes for courses starting this fall is September 16, 2019.
+The last day to register or make section changes for courses starting this winter is January 20, 2020.

 See how to swap and drop courses on your SIS student hub.